zcablii/LSKNet/README.md

 ## Introduction

-This repository is the official implementation of ICCV 2023 "Large Selective Kernel Network for Remote Sensing Object Detection" at: [ICCV Open Access](https://openaccess.thecvf.com/content/ICCV2023/papers/Li_Large_Selective_Kernel_Network_for_Remote_Sensing_Object_Detection_ICCV_2023_paper.pdf)
+This repository is the official implementation of IJCV 2024 "LSKNet: A Foundation Lightweight Backbone for Remote Sensing" at: [arxiv](https://arxiv.org/abs/2403.11735)

 The master branch is built on MMRotate which works with **PyTorch 1.6+**.